top of page

 Black Forest - Day 9 : No cycling

-The lady from the campsite asked if we had been cold and wanted blankets for next night.
-That was sweet, but for now we would be ok without them.
-It had been raining all night and continued to do so in the morning.
-This day we started the 'breakfast in the tent' routine were we planned everything the night before so that we could stay in the tent as long as possible.
-Unfortunately, tent wasn't pitched right and had started leaking.
-Because of the heavy storm the water dripped in quickly and puddles started to form on Bram's mattress.
+The lady from the campsite asked if we had been cold and wanted blankets for the next night.
+That was sweet, but we would be okay without them for now.
+It had been raining all night and continued in the morning.
+This day, we started the 'breakfast in the tent' routine, where we planned everything the night before so that we could stay in the tent as long as possible.
+Unfortunately, the tent wasn't pitched right and had started leaking.
+Because of the heavy storm, the water dripped in quickly, and puddles began to form on Bram's mattress.
 We used our 'friends of nature' mugs to catch as much water as possible.

 35_water_tent.jpg